sageexplorer/Trivia-API/backend/README.md

 GET '/questions'

 - Fetches all the questions if pagination is not defined.
 Page={NUM} returns 10 questions per page.
 - Request Arguments: None, page{NUM}
 - Returns: An object with all the categories, current category, and questions available, or paginated results of the same.
 - Error(404) is returned if the quesitions are not found when paginated search is sent.
   {
   "categories": {
   "1": "Science",
   "2": "Art",
   "3": "Geography",
   "4": "History",
   "5": "Entertainment",
   "6": "Sports"
   },
   "current_category": null,
   "questions": [
   {
   "answer": "Tom Cruise",
   "category": 5,
   "difficulty": 4,
   "id": 4,
   "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
   },
   {
   "answer": "Maya Angelou",
   "category": 4,
   "difficulty": 2,
   "id": 5,
   "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
   },

 POST '/questions'

 - Posts questions with the following values - category(int), question, answer, and difficulty(int).
 - Request Arguments: question, answer, category, difficulty.
 - Returns: If successfully posted returns an object that has the posting parameters, and success code of 200 -If posting is not successful, returns 'success: False' and the appropriate status code(404, and 500) {
   "question": {
   "answer": "Mt.
 Everest",
   "category": 3,
   "difficulty": 1,
   "question": "What is the highest mountain in the world?"
   },
   "status": 200,
   "success": true
   }

 GET '/categories'

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
   { '1' : "Science",
   '2' : "Art",
   '3' : "Geography",
   '4' : "History",
   '5' : "Entertainment",
   '6' : "Sports"
   }

 GET '/categories/<int:category_id>/questions'

 - Fetches questions within a category.
 - Parameter(s): <int:category_id> (required)
 - Pagination: optional

 - Returns: An object of questions within the category.
   {
   'current_category': 1,
   'questions': [{
   'answer': 'The Liver',
   'category': 1,
   'difficulty': 4,
   'id': 20,
   'question': 'What is the heaviest organ in the human body?'
   }, {
   'answer': 'Alexander Fleming',
   'category': 1,
   'difficulty': 3,
   'id': 21,
   'question': 'Who discovered penicillin?'
   }, {
   'answer': 'Blood',
   'category': 1,
   'difficulty': 4,
   'id': 22,
   'question': 'Hematology is a branch of medicine involving the study of what?'
   }, {
   'answer': 'Tesla',
   'category': 1,
   'difficulty': 1,
   'id': 26,
   'question': 'who invented AC'
   }, {
   'answer': 'Nepal',
   'category': 1,
   'difficulty': 1,
   'id': 30,
   'question': 'where is kathmandu?'
   }, {
   'answer': 'wright brothers',
   'category': 1,
   'difficulty': 1,
   'id': 33,
   'question': 'who invented airplanes?'
   }],
   'total_questions': 6
   }

+DELETE '/questions'

+- Deletes a question.
+- Returns: Success with status code of 200 upon deletion, and 404, or 500 upon unsuccessful deletion.
+- Paramteres: <int:question_id>
+  {
+  "success":true
+  }

 ```